MileHacker Logo

 • Utilize the free Staten Island Ferry for touring and transport.

-• Rely on MTA MetroCard or OMNY for local buses and the One Of new york city's five boroughs Railway (SIR).
+• Rely on MTA MetroCard or OMNY for local buses and the One Of the big apple's five boroughs Railway (SIR).

 • Explore numerous free attractions like the Greenbelt and September 11th Memorial.